Did you know you can get paid to test a company’s products?

 Find out more in our Pinecone Research review or click the link below to sign up.

-JJ Friends and Neighbors is the brainchild of personal product giant Johnson & Johnson.
+JJ Friends and Neighbors is the product testing arm of Johnson & Johnson.

 When you join, you can sign up to take surveys or to become a product tester.
 There are also panels, focus groups, and discussion groups.